Scientific Name

 Description

-Ceropegia buchananii, formerly known as Brachystelma buchananii, is a perennial succulent with annual erect or procumbent stems growing from a tuber.
-Leaves are green, ovate-elliptic, up to 5 inches (12.5 cm) long, and up to 2.8 inches (7 cm) wide.
-The tuber grows up to 2 inches (5 cm) in diameter.
-The corolla is cup-shaped, up to 1 inch (2.5 cm) in diameter, outside greenish, inside wrinkled, cream with dark purple margin and stripes, glabrous or more or less white-hairy on both sides, and 5-lobed to halfway down.
+Ceropegia buchananii, formerly known as Brachystelma buchananii, is a perennial succulent with annual, erect or procumbent stems growing from a tuber.
+The leaves are green, ovate-elliptic, and measure up to 5 inches (12.5 cm) long and 2.8 inches (7 cm) wide.
+The tuber can reach up to 2 inches (5 cm) in diameter, while the branches can grow up to 12 inches (30 cm) long.

 Hardiness